data-ens/data-ens.github.io/reading_group.md

 header-img: "img/ens3.png"
 ---

-Welcome to the "Laplace" reading group, a series of small seminars and discussions that completes its big brother the [Data Science Colloquium](https://data-ens.github.io/seminar).
+Welcome to the "Laplace" reading group, a series of small seminars and informal discussions organized by the [CFM-ENS Chair "_Modèles et Sciences des Données_"](https://data-ens.github.io).

 In these meetings, researchers can give short presentations about their current research interests or discuss interesting papers.
-As with the Data Science Colloquium, the goal is to initiate discussions between researchers from different fields that all have a common interest in large scale or high-dimensional data.
+As with the [Data Science Colloquium](https://data-ens.github.io/seminar), the goal is to initiate discussions between researchers from different fields that all have a common interest in large scale or high-dimensional data.

-All are welcome to attend, do not hesitate to propose topics that you would like to see discussed, or work that you would like to present (contact at the bottom).
+All are welcome to attend, feel free to propose topics that you would like to see discussed, or work that you would like to present (contact at the bottom).

-These seminars are made possible by the support of the [CFM-ENS Chair "_Modèles et Sciences des Données_"](https://data-ens.github.io).